The Wolf-Rayet binaries of the nitrogen sequence in the Large Magellanic Cloud: spectroscopy, orbital analysis

 \section{Observations}

 The spectral analysis of the objects in our sample relies on various observational datasets, as described below.
-In Sect.\,\ref{sec:obslog} in the appendix, we compile all spectra used for the spectral and orbital analysis.
+In Sect.\,\ref{sec:obslog} in the appendix, we compile all spectra used for the spectral/orbital analysis.

-Previously unpublished data were collected by a member of our team (O.\ Schnurr) for all short-period ($P \leq 5$\,d) WNL binaries in the LMC located outside the too crowded \object{R\,136} cluster at the center of the giant H{\sc ii} region 30 Doradus: BAT99\,12, 32, 77, 92 (in fact a WC binary erroneously classified as WN previously; see Sect.\,\ref{sec:comments}), 95, 103, and 113 \citep[][S08]{Moffat1989}.
-These data were obtained during a five-night observing run at Cerro Tololo Inter-American Observatory (CTIO), Chile, from December 14 to 18 2005, using the Ritchey-Chr\'etien (R-C) Spectrograph attached to the CTIO 4 m telescope.
-The R-C spectrograph setup used the blue Schmidt camera and the G450 grating (450 l/mm) setup in second order, to cover a spectral wavelength range from 3700$\AA$ to 5200$\AA$.
+Previously unpublished data were collected by a member of our team (O.\ Schnurr) for all short-period ($P \leq 5$\,d) WNL binaries in the LMC located outside the too crowded \object{R\,136} cluster at the center of the giant H{\sc ii} region 30 Doradus: BAT99\,12, 32, 77, 92 (in fact a WC binary erroneously classified as WN previously, see Sect.\,\ref{sec:comments}), 95, 103, and 113 \citep[][S08]{Moffat1989}.
+These data were obtained during a 5-night observing run at Cerro Tololo Inter-American Observatory (CTIO), Chile, from December 14 to 18 2005, using the Ritchey-Chr\'etien (R-C) Spectrograph attached to the CTIO-4m telescope.
+The R-C spectrograph set-up used the blue Schmidt camera and the G450 grating (450 l/mm) set up in second order, to cover a spectral wavelength range from 3700 to 5200$\AA$.
 With a slit width of 150 $\mu$m (corresponding to 1'' on-sky, to match the ambient seeing), a linear dispersion of $0.95\AA$ per pixel was reached; the three-pixel spectral (velocity) resolving power was thus $R \sim 2,400$.
 For each object, the goal was to obtain at least one high-quality spectrum per night with S/N$\sim200$ in the continuum.
-To achieve this, exposure times ranged from 2\,250\,s to 4\,500\,s.
-For better cosmic-ray rejection, exposures were split into three subexposures.
-At the beginning of each night, bias frames and high-S/N internal (quartz lamp) flat-field frames were also taken, and averaged for better statistics.
-No dark frames were taken.
+To achieve this, exposure times ranged from 2\,250 to 4\,500 sec.
+For better cosmic-ray rejection, exposures were split into three sub-exposures.
+At the beginning of each night, bias frames and high-SNR internal (quartz lamp) flat-field frames were also taken, and averaged for better statistics.
+No dark-frames were taken.
 The data were reduced by standard procedure within \texttt{MIDAS} in context ``long''.
 These observations are summarized in Tables\,\ref{tab12} - \ref{tab113}.